We may think that we think what we think.

 Faith and religious belief feels good, like being a child and having someone take care of us.
 No worries, _________ (fill in the blank) loves you and will take care of you.
 You will go to ____________ (fill in with whatever afterlife reward is promised) and be with _________ (fill in with deity name).
 But don’t break the rules or you will be punished by _____________ (whoever or whatever) and suffer for eternity.
 Plus we won’t let you play with us anymore.

-In one to remain unnamed religion, no matter how much of a scumbag you are, you can say three Hail Mary’s and four Our Father’s, or confess on your deathbed to sins that until this moment you thought you could get away with, and all will be well.
-The deity will forgive you—unless you are gay or belong to a different church.
+In one religion that will remain unnamed here, no matter how much of a scumbag you are, you can say three Hail Mary’s and four Our Father’s, or confess on your deathbed to sins that until this moment you thought you could get away with, and all will be well.
+The deity will forgive you—unless you are gay, divorced, or belong to a different church.

 I guess the trick to happiness, in my never-to-be-humble opinion is to believe that beliefs are filters through which we cope with life and that nothing is really true.
-I don’t know enough about physics (other than Newtonian) to address whether the scientists beliefs about a quark influences it or not, but it’s a fascinating scenario.
+I don’t know enough about physics (other than Newtonian) to address whether a scientist’s beliefs about a quark will indeed influence the almost-a-particle-but not quite, but it’s fascinating to think about.

 So, now in my geezer years, I have adopted a sort of footloose and fancy free attitude about beliefs.
 My life has been interesting and often bizarro.
 Much of my experience from toddler-hood on has been with ghosts, prophetic dreams, ESP, ETs, and psychic phenomena.
 Does this make my world any more crazy than someone who believes in talking snakes, magic apples, and virgin births?
 I don’t think so.
 It’s just that my form of craziness is familiar to me so it doesn’t seem as insane in my community of like-minded inmates.